wildpeaks/vscode-theme/README.md

 Build tools for the **Wildpeaks VSCode Theme**.

-See [folder "extensions"](extensions/wildpeaks-theme/README.md) for the built files.
+See [folder "extensions"](extensions/wildpeaks-theme/README.md) for the built files and screenshots.